 We know a price spike can feel alarming for Flicksters on our Freestyle plan.
-But, instead of panicking when you see that wee notification come through from your CHOICE app, take a moment to put things into perspective.
+But, instead of panicking when you see that wee notification come through from your Flick app, take a moment to put things into perspective.

-The typical price spike lasts for one, sometimes two 30 minute periods.
+The typical price spike lasts for one, and sometimes two, 30 minute periods.
 If you can flick things off for an hour or so, you’ll probably get through it with very little impact on your bill.
-This Dry Winter (2017), we have seen some sustained high price events.
-So although it’s always good practice to flick off at the wall everything that isn’t necessary to keep your household warm and comfortable, the following guide might give you an idea of what some common peak time appliances might cost during higher pricing periods.
+So, although it’s good practice to turn off the appliances that aren’t necessary to keep your household warm and comfortable, the following guide might give you an idea of what some common peak time appliances might cost during higher pricing periods.

 What else can you do?

-- Set the heater or heat pump temperatures to around 21 degrees if you can, where most people are comfortable.
-That way it’ll automatically stop heating when the room reaches that temperature and you won’t waste power trying to reach 25 or 30 degrees or more!
+- Set your heater or heat pump temperature to around 21 degrees, where most people are comfortable.
+That way it’ll automatically stop heating when the room reaches that temperature and you won’t waste power trying to hit 25 or 30 degrees.

 - Send the kids around to flick all the switches off at the wall, and have a chat about why prices are high and how we can collectively reduce our carbon impact, one switch at a time.
 Our blog, There’s Certainty in Fixed Rates, But What’s the Cost?, is a good place to start.

-Flick offered 102 consecutive weeks of average savings for customers leading up to this unusual Dry Winter that was officially declared in June 2017.
+Flick offers New Zealanders power over their power, and Flicksters on our spot price plan, Freestyle, have saved an average $350 annually (as at April 2018).
 If you can ride a few high price events, we’re confident that you’ll be better off in the long run with Flick.